AnaRita93/Skinlytics-/README.md

 In this project, the goal is create a set of dashboards with Dash and streamline them into the skinlytics website.

 #### 1. Ingredient Profile Dashboard
+  - Collect ingredient lists per product
-  - Gather a cleaned list of ingredients classified by their role in the formula
+  - Prepare a cleaned list of ingredients classified by their role in the formula
   - Create a score system based on the number of ingredients per role
-  - Create a spider chart visualization that showcases the ingredient list strog role-based points per product
+  - Create a visualization that showcases the ingredient list scores per product
   - Create a dashboard that allows you to recreate this visualizations based on filters and selections

 #### 2. Product Comparison dashboard